 The inspection is based on compliance with more than 1,300 international standards in these areas and encompasses all the hospital units.

-In March, 2012 Soroka Medical Center passed the exacting inspection of the JCI with flying colors for the second time and was [again] awarded its Certificate of Accreditation.
+In May 2015, Soroka Medical Center passed the exacting inspection of the JCI with flying colors for the third time and was [again] awarded its Certificate of Accreditation.

 Some benefits to patients resulting from the implementation of the accreditation program: